 Here’s a better picture of what the fabric looks like.
 Ironically the hanging process yields better shiny images!

 And the next thing was the wall.
 We haven’t put up more than a sign in our house in 4 months of marriage.
 SO, it was time to figure something out.
+I love looking at other kitchen remodel on a budget ideas, and they also inspire me to get thrifty with the decor.

 We love food.
 There is no question about that.
 We love to cook.
 We love to cook and eat food for dates.
-So naturally decor needed to be encouraging.
+So naturally, decor needed to be encouraging.

 When this quote by Julia Child was found on Pinterest by Camille, she became obsessed and knew a version that fit her kitchen must be made.